William Johnston (Irish politician): Orangeman

-Johnston was the eldest son of John Brett Johnston of Ballykilbeg, outside Downpatrick, co.
-Down, and his wife Thomasina Anne Brunette Scott, daughter of Thomas Scott.
+Johnston was the eldest son of John Brett Johnston of Ballykilbeg, outside Downpatrick, County Down, and his wife Thomasina Anne Brunette Scott, daughter of Thomas Scott, communicants of the established Church of Ireland.
 He was educated at Trinity College Dublin being awarded B.A. in 1852 and M.A. in 1856.
+While in Dublin, he drew close to leading Church of Ireland evangelists, among them Edward Nangle, founder of the Achill Mission.
 In 1853, he inherited his father's small heavily encumbered estate.